pragati123-cpu/SwarmRL-MultiAgent-Simulator/week2/task2/README.md

-# Week 2 - Task 2: Collision Penalty
+# Week 2 - Task 2: Collision Penalty and Exploration Reward

 ## Objective

-Implement a severe collision penalty for drones in the SwarmRL multi-agent simulator.
+Implement the collision penalty and coverage-based exploration reward used by the current SwarmRL multi-agent environment.

+## Exploration Reward

+The PettingZoo environment tracks visited 3D grid cells in `SwarmEnv.visited_cells`.
+A drone receives `+1` when its current cell has not been visited by any drone before; the cell is then added to the shared set.
+Revisiting a known cell returns `0` exploration reward.
+Spawn cells are marked visited during `reset()`.

+The grid resolution is configured with `grid_cell_size`, and the running unique-cell count is available as `infos[agent]["coverage_cells"]`.

 ## Collision Conditions